-Lynn Volcanic Complex from east of Whip Hill Park to north end of Spot Pond (Zwh): Welded and non-welded crystal and lithic tuffs and banded rhyolite forming tuff and lava flows.
+Lynn Volcanic Complex from east of Whip Hill Park to north end of Spot Pond (Zlvf, Zlvx): Welded and non-welded crystal and lithic tuffs and banded rhyolite forming tuff and lava flows.
 Pyroclastic units contain embayed quartz crystals.
-No basaltic lithic fragments have been found in these units.
+No basaltic lithic fragments have been

 - 1) The unit's upper surface is in fault contact with the Westboro Formation at southern Whip Hill (Zwp). - 2) Contains quartzite and argillite lithic fragments from the Westboro Fm.
 (Zvwq and Zwp). - 3) Contains embayed and rounded quartz xenocrysts from medium to coarse granite or granodiorite (Zwg, Zsg).
-(Too old for the Stoneham Granodiorite (Zst) to be included. - 4) Unconformably overlies the Westboro Fm. of Virginia Wood (Zvwq) on Wamoset Hill and in Sewall Woods Park along the Lynn Fells Parkway outside the Fells.
-Unit does not have the metamorphic grade or fabric of the Westboro Fm. in Virginia Wood (Zvwq) - 5) It has strictly felsic (rhyolitic) components unlike the Straw Point Volcanic Complex at the north end of Spot Pond which has felsic and basaltic components. - 6) U-Pb age at Wamoset Hill: 595.82 ± 0.23 Ma (zircon, CA-ID-TIMS).
-This age is younger than the Spot Pond Granodiorite and Winchester Granite by about 13 Myr but only slightly older than the Stoneham Granodiorite and Straw Point Volcanic Complex at Middle Reservoir and Spot Pond.
-This unit is slightly younger than the Boojum Rock Tuff (Zbrc) of the Lynn Volcanic Complex in the southeastern Fells.
+(Too old for the Stoneham Granodiorite (Zst) to be included. - 4) Unconformably overlies the Westboro Fm. of Virginia Wood (Zvwq) on Wamoset Hill and outside the Fells in Sewall Woods Park along the Lynn Fells Parkway.
+Unit does not have the metamorphic grade or fabric of the Westboro Fm. in Virginia Wood (Zvwq) - 5) It has strictly felsic (rhyolitic) components unlike the Lynn Volcanic Complex at the north end of Spot Pond which has felsic and basaltic components. - 6) U-Pb age at Wamoset Hill: 595.82 ± 0.23 Ma (zircon, CA-ID-TIMS).
+This age is younger than the Spot Pond Granodiorite and Winchester Granite by about 13 Myr but only slightly older than the Stoneham Granodiorite and Lynn Volcanic Complex at Middle Reservoir and northwest Spot Pond.
+This unit is younger than the Boojum Rock Tuff (Zbrc) of the Lynn Volcanic Complex in the southeastern Fells.